dcac/dcac.github.io/_posts/reviews/2013-09-25-good-ol-freda.md

 ---
 published: true
 section: General
-image: goold-ol-freda.jpg
+image: good-ol-freda.jpg
 imdb: tt2505938
 author: erinc
 stars: 4
-excerpt: "Putting together a documentary that consists mostly of talking heads and still photographs is never easy, and it can too often end up an exercise in Ken Burns’ style slow zooms and pans.
+excerpt: "Putting together a documentary that consists mostly of talking heads and still photographs is never easy, and it can too often end up an exercise in Ken Burns-style slow zooms and pans.
 For Good Ol’ Freda, though, a documentary about the most photographed rock band in history, you must have expected (once the rights issues were sorted) that you’d have an embarrassment of riches."
 position: "Editor and Co-Producer"
 addressee: Helen Kearns
 layout: review
+categories:
-categories: reviews
+- reviews
+- netflix
 title: "Good Ol' Freda"
 comments: true
 tags: [documentary, fan club, Freda Kelly, Letters, music, The Beatles]